-Online survey scams remain a threat in 2022, and although more and more people are participating in the rewarding world of online survey taking (especially during COVID), there are still concerns about phishing, data collection and dodgy payment procedures.
+Online survey scams remain a threat in 2022, and although more and more people are participating in the rewarding world of taking surveys for money (especially with the slowdown in the global economy), there are still concerns about phishing, data collection and dodgy payment procedures.

 As such, it remains important to ensure that your own online survey taking experience is safe, secure and enjoyable.